jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (d) the statute or other enactment and the type of revenue that was the subject of the tax advisor's advice in relation to which the document was created; and
   (e) the date on which the document was created.
-(4) A claim that a document is a tax advice document for a person must be made— (a) if the requirement to disclose information is under section 16 or under section 16 and either of sections 16B and 16C—
+(4) A claim that a document is a tax advice document for a person must be made— (a) if the requirement to disclose information is under section 17 or under section 17 or 17C—
     (i) on the day on which the Commissioner or an officer of the department exercises the right of inspection or removal that leads to the claim:
     (ii) by a later date to which the Commissioner agrees:
-  (b) if the requirement to disclose information is under section 17, by the date that is the later of the following:
+  (b) if the requirement to disclose information is under section 17B or 17C, by the date that is the later of the following:
     (i) the date that is given by the Commissioner in the request for disclosure of the information:
     (ii) the date that is 28 days after the date of the request by the Commissioner for disclosure of the information:
-  (c) if the requirement to disclose information is under section 17A or section 18, by the date on which the court requires the production of information:
+  (c) if the requirement to disclose information is under section 17H, 17J, or 17K, by the date on which the court requires the production of information:
-  (d) if the requirement to disclose information is under section 19, by the date on which the Commissioner requires the production of information:
+  (d) if the requirement to disclose information is under section 17I, by the date on which the Commissioner requires the production of information:
   (e) if the requirement to disclose information is under a discovery obligation, by the date by which the discovery obligation requires the disclosure of information.
 (5) If a tax advisor acting on behalf of a person claims that a document is a tax advice document for the person, the claim must include notification by the tax advisor that the tax advisor is authorised to act on behalf of the person for the purposes of sections 20C to 20G.